johnwcowan/r7rs-work/NetworkPortsCowan.md

 `(open-network-client `*settings-list*`)`

-Returns an input/output port connected to the host and port specified by *settings-list*.
+Returns an input and an output port connected to the endpoint specified by *settings-list*.

 ## Server Procedures